firefly-iii/docs/new-docs/concepts/budgets.md

 If you set the budget to "monthly", the budget limit created will also be "monthly".
 You can't do a daily increase on a monthly budget limit for example.

+This routine is multi-currency aware, so it will also work for USD or CAD or whatever exotic currency you have configured.
+However, due to UI constraints, you only set one auto-budget per currency.
+You can't set two routines, one for USD and one for EUR.

 ## The difference between budgets and categories

 If you try to save money every month on a certain subject, it's a budget.
 Groceries are budget.
 Bills are a budget.
 If you travel by train occasionally, it's not a budget.